Two Methods to Install MariaDB on Debian 12, 11 or 10

 • Removing Anonymous Users: MariaDB, by default, has anonymous user accounts that anyone can use to log in.
 Eliminating these accounts adds an extra layer of security, ensuring that only known and designated users can access the system.

-• Deleting the Test Database: MariaDB has a test database accessible to everyone.
+• Deleting the Test Database: MariaDB has a test database that is accessible to everyone.
 While it might be helpful for initial tests, removing it in a production environment is safer to avoid any potential misuse.

 NOTE: RUNNING ALL PARTS OF THIS SCRIPT IS RECOMMENDED FOR ALL MariaDB